A STARCK REALITY, THE GREG McCONE STORY

 There was a club on Harry Hines two nights earlier that had a quarter of a million dollars in cocaine in the bust but you didn’t hear about them.
 So, the ‘No Dance’ promotion came about because we were sitting there with the police in a subsequent meeting and they said, ‘Okay, we’ve agreed to give you a two-week suspension of your dance license.
 When do you plan on closing?’

-Karen Finley is the performance artist out of New York City that usually does her act buck naked.
-She gets No. 10 cans of candied yams and makes believe she's having diarrhea.
-It's all filthy.
-The whole nine yards.
+Karen Findley is the performance artist out of New York City that usually does her act buck naked.
+She gets No. 10 cans of candied yams and makes believe she’s having diarrhea.
+It’s all kinda filthy, but it’s her way of exposing misogyny, rape and abuses of all kind.
 I brought her in, I brought My Sin in from San Francisco.
 I brought in Patsy Cline and the Memphis G-Spots, which was a drag show.

 Bob Amaro, the door manager, wrote lyrics to a Little Stevie song, ‘Why Can’t I Play Sun City?’
 Do you remember that song?
 Little Stevie from Springsteen’s E-Street band.
 The guy with the bandanna.
 Suzie Riddle took on the role of Director.